F1LT3R/multi-agent-flow/templates/GENERATE_TESTS.md

 {{SHARED}}

+# Context
+- REVIEW feedback may be injected if a previous attempt was rejected (fix those test failures first)

 # Instructions
+1. If REVIEW feedback is present, prioritize fixing the specific test failures it identifies
-1. Use `list_directory` to find source files
+2. Use `list_directory` to find source files
-2. **Read the source code** to understand actual return values, error messages, and behavior
+3. **Read the source code** to understand actual return values, error messages, and behavior
-3. Review acceptance criteria from user stories
+4. Review acceptance criteria from user stories
-4. Write tests that verify each acceptance criterion
+5. Write tests that verify each acceptance criterion
-5. Use `node:test` module with `assert`
+6. Use `node:test` module with `assert`
-6. Run tests with `run_node_tests`
+7. Run tests with `run_node_tests`
-7. If tests fail, fix the test assertions (not the source) and re-run
+8. If tests fail, fix the test assertions (not the source) and re-run
-8. Repeat until all tests pass
+9. Repeat until all tests pass

 # Constraints
 - You can ONLY write test files (*.test.mjs)